sotrh/learn-wgpu/docs/beginner/tutorial5-textures/README.md

 ## TextureViews and Samplers

 Now that our texture has data in it, we need a way to use it.
-This is where a `TextureView` and a `Sampler`.
+This is where a `TextureView` and a `Sampler` come in.
 A `TextureView` offers us a *view* into our texture.
 A `Sampler` controls how the `Texture` is *sampled*.
 Sampling works similar to the eyedropper tool in Gimp/Photoshop.
 Our program supplies a coordinate on the texture (known as a texture coordinate), and the sampler then returns a color back based on it's internal parameters.

 Let's define our `diffuse_texture_view` and `diffuse_sampler` now.